cosmobrain0/First-Person-Camera/README.md

 - DONE: as the camera is moved around / rotated, forces are applied to the object to keep it at that point relative to the camera
 - DONE: if the "held" object is too far from that point (e.g. because there's a wall or another object in the way), it is "dropped"
 - DONE: if the E key is pressed while holding an object, the object is dropped.
-- if Q is pressed while holding an object, the object is thrown forward
+- DONE: if Q is pressed while holding an object, the object is thrown forward